ZhenhanHu/RecipeAnalysis/README.md

   frameborder="0"
 ></iframe>

-The distribution of the number of steps when the rating is missing and the distribution of the number of steps when the rating is not missing is shown below, for better visualization, separate distributions are attached.
+The distribution of the number of steps when the rating is missing and the distribution of the number of steps when the rating is not missing is shown below, for better visualization, separate distributions are attached. <br>

 <iframe
   src="assets/q3_steps_stacked.html"